JonLiu024/Conservatory-Donation-Management-App/README.md

 - Remove animals

-Wildlife preservation supporters will be able to select an individual animal from the list and enter the amount of funding they wish to donate.
+Wildlife preservation supporters will be able to select an individual wildlife from the list and enter the amount of funding they wish to donate.

-These will be added to a system which can be requested by the users to review the list of animals being sheltered at the preservation facility and review the total funding required for each individual animal at the conservation site.
-This application will guide users through what they should input to help them ensure that important information of each sheltered animal is correctly stored into the system.
+These will be added to a system which can be requested by the users to review the list of animals being sheltered at the preservation facility and review the total funding required for each individual wildlife at the conservation site.
+This application will guide users through what they should input to help them ensure that important information of each sheltered wildlife is correctly stored into the system.
 I hope to expand the scope of this project during term to include other features and increase the functionality of the app

 User stories:

 Phase 1

-- As a user I want to be able to add new animal to the list of sheltered animals
+- As a user I want to be able to add new wildlife to the list of sheltered animals
 - As a user I want to be able to add story/description and important information of the added animals
-- As a user I want to be able to remove an animal from the list of sheltered animals
+- As a user I want to be able to remove an wildlife from the list of sheltered animals

 Phase 2
 - As a user I want to be able to view the number of animals currently at the facility at each endangered level